BiocPy/cellarr/docs/notes.md

 ### Metadata contains unicode characters?

-We've run into a few issues when metadata objects containing unicode characters are written into a tiledb frame.
+We've run into a few issues when metadata objects containing unicode characters are written into a TileDB frame.
 The best solution I can think of is to ignore them

 ```python